How Data Works in Admaxxer — End-to-end DTC Data Flow

 Woo, Shopify)

-Workspace + billing --> Drizzle ORM --> Neon Postgres (direct ORM same surfaces
+Workspace + billing --> our typed query layer --> primary database (direct ORM same surfaces

 Two storage tiers, two access patterns.
-Tinybird answers analytical questions ("revenue last 30 days by ad set"); Neon Postgres answers transactional questions ("does this user have an active subscription?").
+The analytics warehouse answers analytical questions ("revenue last 30 days by ad set"); the primary database answers transactional questions ("does this user have an active subscription?").
 The split is deliberate — running cohort joins against an OLTP database at DTC scale doesn't perform; running session lookups against a columnar store doesn't make sense either.

 The three ingest layers in detail